Makespan Trade-offs for Visiting Triangle Edges: Computing the Regions,

 The previous observation can be extended to larger angles.
 Assume that $\angle B \geq \pi/3$.
-Then, the same reasoning shows that for every point $P$ either in $MF$ or $FK$ which are outside the optimal bouncing subcone of angle $B$, we have that $d(P, AC) = d(P, \{BC,AB\})$.
+Then, the same reasoning shows that for every point $P$ either on $MF$ or on $FK$, which are outside the optimal bouncing subcone of angle $B$, we have that $d(P, AC) = d(P, \{BC,AB\})$.
 For points within the subcone, the optimal trajectory to visit $\{BC,AB\}$ would be to go directly to $B$.
 So for points $P$ within the optimal bouncing subcone, condition $d(P, AC) = d(P, \{BC,AB\})$ translates into that $P$ is equidistant from $AC$ and $B$.
 Hence, $P$ lies in a parabola with $AC$ being the directrix and $B$ being the focus.
 Next, we refer to that parabola as the \emph{separating parabola of $B$}.

 Motivated by the previous observation, we introduce the notion of the \emph{refined $R_2$ mixed-hexagon separator of triangle $\tr$} as follows.
 For every angle of $\tr$ which is more than $\pi/3$, we replace the portion of the $R_2$ hexagon separator within the optimal bouncing subcone of the same angle by the corresponding separating parabola.
 In Figure~\ref{fig: R2triangleNEWrefined} we display an example where only one angle is more than $\pi/3$.
-Combined with Observation~\ref{obs: cost 1,2,3} (ii), we can formalize our findings as follows.